0dataapp/0data/README.md

 ## Architecture

-The project is a large collection of mostly small modules and functions.
+The project follows a [Universal folder structure](https://rosano.hmm.garden/01f71kp52knc5nnv08qr9kzj3m) and is a large collection of mostly small modules or functions.
 With the exception of a few 'global' or 'magic' things such as the localization function `OLSKLocalized`, most resources used by a module should be in the same folder or referenced by path name.

 Routing, rendering markdown content, and serving pages is done via a Node.js server (usually configured in the *controller.js* files).